web-infra-dev/rsbuild/packages/document/docs/en/config/security/checkSyntax.md

 - **Type:** `string[]`
 - **Default:** `The browserslist configuration of the current project`

 `targets` is the target browser range of the project.
 Its value is a standard browserslist array.
-If you are not familiar with the usage of browserslist, please refer to ["Browserslist"](https://modernjs.dev/builder/en/guide/advanced/browser-compatibility.html).
+If you are not familiar with the usage of browserslist, please refer to ["Browserslist"](https://rsbuild.dev/en/guide/advanced/browser-compatibility.html).

-Builder will read the value of `targets` and automatically deduce the minimum ECMAScript syntax version that can be used in the build artifacts, such as `ES5` or `ES6`.
+Rsbuild will read the value of `targets` and automatically deduce the minimum ECMAScript syntax version that can be used in the build artifacts, such as `ES5` or `ES6`.

 - **Example:**